Workshop Description (Intermediate Course)

 - Visualization tools (BRIG)

-- Attendees are required to have a Hoffman2 account
+- Attendees are required to have a Hoffman2 account or personal computer.

 Dr. Daniel (Sung-min) Ha is a Postdoctoral Fellow at the Xia Yang Lab in the Department of Integrative Biology and Physiology.
 Dr. Ha research focuses on Bacterial Genomics and Epidemiology and interest involves host-microbiome interaction using multi-omics systems biology approach.
 He earned a Bachelor in Mathematics and Genetics & Biotechnology at the University of Toronto in Canada, and a Ph.D. at Seoul National University in South Korea.